rstrahl/fabimplant/docs/ParallelizingMarchingCubes.md

 from the data contained in a DICOM file.
 It performs the following operations in sequence:

-1. Pad pixel arrays to support a factor of downsampling
+1. Pad pixel arrays with zero values to support a given factor of downsampling
 2. Downsample pixel arrays to a size that does not hang/crash the browser
 3. Flatten pixel arrays into single contiguous array
 4. Threshold pixel values in array based on WW/WC